-Treatment with the UroLift® System uses a minimally invasive approach that provides rapid relief and recovery of BPH symptoms.1It is an earlier treatment option can get men off BPH medications and avoid major surgery.
+Treatment with the UroLift® System uses a minimally invasive approach that provides rapid relief and recovery of Benign Prostatic Hyperplasia (BPH) symptoms. > This early treatment option can help men wean off BPH medications and avoid major surgery.
 The goal of the UroLift System treatment is to relieve symptoms so you can get back to your life and resume your daily activities.

-The UroLift® System treatment has demonstrated a significant improvement in quality of life for patients compared to medications.2,3 The UroLift® System is the only BPH procedure shown not to cause new and lasting erectile or ejaculatory dysfunction*, while being a safe and effective treatment of lower urinary tract symptoms due to BPH.1,3-6
+The UroLift® System treatment has demonstrated a significant improvement in quality of life for patients compared to medications.2,3 The UroLift® System is the only BPH procedure shown not to cause new and lasting erectile or ejaculatory dysfunction*, while being a safe and effective treatment of lower urinary tract symptoms due to benign prostatic hyperplasia.1,3-6

-The UroLift® System uses a revolutionary approach to treating BPH that lifts and holds the enlarged prostate tissue so it no longer blocks the urethra.
+The UroLift® System uses a revolutionary approach to treating Benign Prostatic Hyperplasia (BPH) that lifts and holds the enlarged prostate tissue so it no longer blocks the urethra.
 It is the only available BPH treatment performed by a urologist that does not require heating, cutting, or removal of the prostate tissue.
 The procedure is typically performed using local anesthesia in a physician’s office or ambulatory surgery center.
 Patients typically return home the same day without a catheter.1

 AUA Guidelines 2003